bittles/Conway-Hospital-Alaris-Guardrails-Versions/Readme.md

-		change soft max bolus for standard to 62 unit/kg (was 82, max on protocol is 60 change initial infusion for cerebrovascular to 10 unit/kg/hr (was 15) change soft min for bolus propofol ANES from 19 mg to 10 mg
+		change soft max bolus for standard to 62 unit/kg (was 82, max on protocol is 60 change initial infusion for cerebrovascular to 10 unit/kg/hr (was 15) change soft min for bolus propofol ANES from 19 mg to 10 mg increase soft max of nitroglycerin drip from 150 mg/min to 200 mg/min

 ## 45is 01/02/23:
 	change epoprostenol for inhalation protocol for syringe pump